barbaragribeiro/youtube-dl/README.md

     --write-description              Write video description to a .description file
-    --write-info-json                Write video metadata to a .info.json file --write-annotations              Write video annotations to a
+    --write-info-json                Write video metadata to a .info.json file --no-format-data                 Do not write to the .info.json file data concerning video and caption formats and format urls --write-annotations              Write video annotations to a
                                      .annotations.xml file
     --load-info-json FILE            JSON file containing the video information